 Sir William Arrol

-Inside the North Tower you can see four august figures looking down from the window blinds – referred to by our guides as the ‘Gods of Tower Bridge’.
+Inside the North Tower, you can see four august figures looking down from the window blinds.
 These are the engineers and designers who made this incredible structure a reality.
-One of these ‘gods’, Sir William Arrol, was the mastermind responsible for the 8km (5 miles) of iron and steel that form the Bridge's immense skeleton.
+One of these figures, Sir William Arrol, was the mastermind responsible for the 8km (5 miles) of iron and steel that form the Bridge's immense skeleton.

 Top image: Forth Bridge in Scotland